sderaco/example-multiple-queries-cometd/README.md

 This script is a quick solution for the use case explained here: http://blog.import.io/post/one-re-direction

-It query an import.io connector with multiple CometD queries, saving all the results in a CSV file.
+It queries an import.io connector with multiple CometD queries, saving all the results in a CSV file.

 Dependancies: